Main Points

-Software as a Service (SaaS) is a software delivery model that basically allows organizations to access and run applications over the Internet instead of buying, installing, and maintaining their own software.
+Software as a Service (SaaS) is a software delivery model that allows businesses to use the software over the internet without the need to purchase or install it on their own computer systems.

 SaaS provides a cost-efficient way for organizations to access and utilize software anywhere and at any time.
 Many organizations, especially start-ups benefit greatly from SaaS tools.